-So I heard about a pretty amazing Cathedral the other day, Catedral de Justo, or the Cathedral of Justo Gallego, and I just had to check it out.
+So I heard about a pretty amazing Cathedral the other day, relatively close to where I live and unlike anything else in the world.
+The Catedral de Justo, or the Cathedral of Justo Gallego, was just a short trip away so I just had to check it out.

 Mejorada Del Campo

 The town of Mejorada Del Campo is about 20kms east of the centre of Madrid.
-The town itself is pretty unremarkable, a functional commuter residence for many who work in Madrid, however, it’s not the place that I want to write about, but about the unique Cathedral.
+Pretty unremarkable in itself, a functional commuter residence for many who work in Madrid, however, it’s not the place that I want to write about, but about the unique Cathedral.

 Having been told the story before I had laid eyes on the Cathedral, I was unsure if a.
 I believed what I had been told and b.
 What the hell it would look like.

 As we pulled off the motorway, my eyes were darting around in anticipation, but I could see no evidence of the building and realised I should probably temper my expectations.
 I thought one man’s Cathedral could be another man’s house with a cross stuck on the roof so I went back to checking Facebook on my phone.

 After a couple more turns I was feeling a little queasy, classic symptom of too much phone use in a car, when suddenly it came into view and what happened next can only be explained as a mind grenade.
 What the man has achieved is nothing short of a miracle in itself.
 If he is to be believed in his interviews (and I have no reason not to) almost all the work has been done by himself over a 50 year period, when you see it beggars belief.
 Justo Gallego is now over 90 years old, and he still continues.